 Madrid is the capital of Spain, and contains a lot of history.
 It’s a city filled with historic buildings and amazing architecture set amidst modern infrastructure.

 Whether you have 24 hours in Madrid or a week, you should think about how you want to spend your trip, and then explore the most popular districts and barrios.
-Some of the best neighbourhoods to stay in Madrid for travellers include:

 - La Latina